 Before setting up the service, register your devices according to the instructions: Connected devices registration.

-Now on the 'Internet safety' page select 'Cloudflare DNS' in the 'Service' field.
+On the 'Internet safety' page, select 'Cloudflare DNS' in the 'Service' field.

 There are three modes (policies) that define access to a particular category of sites: